dogmaticcentral/CG/README.md

 # CG

-_(writeup in progress)_

-CG is a set of scripts for extracting information about somatic mutations from
+CG is a set of scripts for extracting information about (localized) somatic mutations from
 [TCGA](https://portal.gdc.cancer.gov/)
 and